GabrieleDiCorato/aida-arbitrage-betting/README.md

 ## Project Overview

-This project is part of a web scraping challenge for my AI & Data Analysis master's program.
+This project is part of a web scraping challenge for my AI & Data Analytics master's program.
 The objective is to explore web scraping techniques by extracting and analyzing live betting odds data to identify potential arbitrage opportunities.

 ## Project Description